haquimjorge/haquimjorge/README.md

 ### Hi there, I'm Jorge Haquim 👋

-## I'm a Full Stack & Mobile Developer based in Buenos Aires and an Associate of Computer Systems Analysts student!!
+## I'm a Full Stack & Mobile Developer based in Buenos Aires.

 - 🌱 I’m currently learning new Web and Mobile development technologies
-- 🥅 2022 Goals: Learning Cloud Infrastructure
 - 👀 I’m interesting in Web and Mobile projects

 ##